andrewluetgers/asap/readMe.txt

 RM: 	Looks good asap!
 Now if only Dion and Ben would would give you the time of day you might be forced to create some serious tests.
-ASAP: 	Its true I need some robust tests to verify my code correctness and functionality across all platforms.... there is a reason I'm version 0.3.
+ASAP: 	Its true I need some more robust tests to verify my code correctness and functionality across all platforms.... there is a reason I'm version 0.4

-End of interview...

-Aaaaand that wraps it up for this edition of readme.txt check back again when we review yet another thing we came with.
+Aaaaand that wraps it up for this edition of readme.txt check back again when we review yet another random piece of code.